ibenbouzid/SkypeforBusiness_lab_V2/README.md

-# Azure SkypeforBusiness lab V2 ---- Still in devlopement
+# Azure SkypeforBusiness lab V2
 Azure template for a Skype for Business

 # Create a Skype for Business 2015 Standard Lab

-This template will deploy a complete Skype for Business 2015 setup in a minimum of 2hr35min, a kind of onpremises deployment lab, mainly for training and test purpose.
+This template will deploy and configure automatically a complete Skype for Business 2015 setup in a minimum of #3hr30min, a kind of onprem deployment lab, mainly for training and test purpose.
-For this first release, it includes 3 VM's 1 AD Domain Controler , 1 SfB Front End server and 1 Windows 10 client which include Skype client.
-Edge Server, Reverse Proxy and ADFS will be added shortly in order to setup external connectivity as well as hybrid labs with Office365 CloudPBX.
+This the second focus on Skype Hybrid with Shared Sip config with Office 365 which includes :
+- VM-SFB-AD01 Active Directory
+- VM-SFB-FE01 Skype for Business Front End Standard Edition
+- VM-SFB-ADFS01 Adctive Directory Federation Service server mandatory for WAP reverse proxy deployment and used for SSO with Azure Active Directory
+- VM-SFB-RP01 Reverse Proxy that publish Federation service and Skype URLs
+- VM-SFB-EDGE01 Skype For Business EDGE Server fro remote connectivity, Hybrid and Federation purpose.

+The Azure template will create the VM's, perform the installation of domain controller, windows feature , SfB software and perform all the configuration up to the creation of users.
+Azure DSC and scrpit extentions are leveraged.

 Before starting the deployment there is some steps to follow: